alamehan/nice-list/README.md

   * [Tools4Noobs](https://www.tools4noobs.com/online_tools/) - Tools you didn't even know you needed.
 A collection of useful scripts (Count lines, etc).
   * [Sort My List](https://sortmylist.com/) - Online word tool to alphabetize & text sort.
 Sort numerically or by length and more.
   * [Remove Line Breaks](http://removelinebreaks.net/) - Remove line breaks from blocks of text (solusi untuk copy text dari PDF).
-  * [Subtitle Translator](https://www.syedgakbar.com/projects/dst) - Free subtitle translator can quickly translate subtitles from one language to other language.
+  * [Subtitle Translator](https://www.syedgakbar.com/projects/dst) - Quickly translate subtitles from one language to other language.
   * [ttsMP3](https://ttsmp3.com/) - Easily convert your written text into natural sounding voice in up to 50 different languages.
   * [Pastebin](https://pastebin.com/) - Pastebin is a website where you can store text online for a set period of time.
   * [Bitly](https://bitly.com/) - Shorten, create and share trusted, powerful links for your business.